 The fitted sheet is arguably the most critical component of a sheet set, as it must securely embrace your mattress.
 A standard queen fitted sheet typically measures 60 inches wide by 80 inches long, designed to match the surface dimensions of a queen mattress precisely.

-However, the game-changer for fitted sheets is pocket depth.
+However, the major upgrade for fitted sheets is pocket depth.
 Modern mattresses often feature plush pillow tops, memory foam layers, or are simply designed to be thicker, ranging from 9 inches to over 20 inches in height.
 A standard fitted sheet usually has a pocket depth of around 12 to 14 inches.
 If your mattress is 15 inches or taller, a standard fitted sheet will constantly slip off the corners, causing daily frustration.
 This is where “deep pocket” or “extra deep pocket” queen sheets come into play, offering pocket depths that can range from 15 inches up to a generous 22 inches.
 Always measure your mattress’s height, including any toppers, to select a fitted sheet with an adequate pocket depth for a snug and secure fit.

 Queen Flat Sheet Dimensions